douxiaobo/build_your_own_wc_tool/README.md

 - Complete and Success whthin charcount and bytescount, June 14, 2024. <br>

+- June 16, 2024: the first use nightly and benchmarks.
+Thanks to Teo for the suggestion.<br>

 #### Dive deeper: June 4: May within
 > stdin.lock()<br>
 > BufReader<br>